zsquareplusc/lttp-backup/README.txt

 - commands
   - list one file in all backups
   - grep contents of [one] file[s] in all backups
-  - restore recursively, optionally redirect to new location
   - autoclean -> remove incomplete backups
-  - compare -> compare stat values on one/all backups and original
   - purge remove complete backups
 - differential time specs: lttp cat /some/file -t "1 month ago"
 - change detection via hash sums or other means? there may be applications that change files, keeping the size and faking the mtime.
-- timespec module, regexp
 - config file_
   - force-copy PATTERN
 - how to handle filenames with encoding errors?